ownlytics/mcptix/README.md

 ### McpTix won't start

-### Epic Tracker won't start
+### mcptix won't start

 If McpTix won't start, check:

 1. Is another application using port 3000?
 Change the port in the config file.
 2. Do you have permission to write to the data directory?
 Check file permissions.
-3. Is Node.js installed and up to date?
-Epic Tracker requires Node.js 14 or higher.
+3. Is Node.js installed and up to date? mcptix requires Node.js 14 or higher.

 ### Can't connect AI assistant